Floby/node-tokenizer/README.md

 ## To do
 * a lot of optimisation
-* being able to share rules across several tokenizer (although this can be achieved with inheritance)
+* being able to share rules across several tokenizers (although this can be achieved through inheritance)
 * probably more hooks
 * more checking